Manchester Welfare Rights Conference 2025

 Our annual PIP workshop is a practical refresher, covering the latest case law, guidance and DWP policies.
 This year, we will also be looking at the DWP’s Green Paper detailing its plans for PIP in 2026 and beyond.

-Advisers should come away up-to-date on PIP rules and processes and with some fresh ideas for challenging decisions – including decisions on PIP daily living under the planned ‘four point rule’.
+Advisers should come away up-to-date on PIP rules and processes and with some fresh ideas for challenging decisions – including decisions on PIP daily living under a possible future ‘four point rule’.

 - Case law round-up